bodleian/buildout.loris/README.md

 Upload Kakadu source to server for compilation
 ----------------------------------------------

-With no top layer directory...
+With no top layer directory (this buildout is designed for Kakadu versions 6.4 to 7.4)...

 ```bash
 scp <kakadu source location>/* bodl-loris-svc@<your loris server>:/home/bodl-loris-svc/Downloads/kakadu